One-loop Matching of the Type-II Seesaw Model onto the Standard Model Effective Field Theory: The Type-II Seesaw Model

 from which one can easily extract those two dim-6 operators and the corresponding Wilson coefficients.
 More explicitly, from Eq.~\eqref{eq:H6Oper}, we get $O^{(6)}_{H^6} = \left(H^\dag H\right)^3$ and $C^{(6)}_{H^6} = -2(\lambda^{}_3 - \lambda^{}_4) \lambda^2_\Delta $, and

 from Eq.~(\ref{eq:D2H4Oper}). \end{itemize}

-The aforementioned operators in the SEFT-II have already been partially or completely derived in the previous works~\cite{Chao:2006ye, Schmidt:2007nq, Abada:2007ux}.
-Now we should convert those operators and the corresponding Wilson coefficients into those in the Warsaw basis by applying the Fierz transformation, integration by parts and the EOMs of fields [cf. Eq.~\eqref{eq:EOM}].
+The aforementioned operators in the SEFT-II have already been partially or completely derived in the previous works~\cite{Chao:2006ye, Schmidt:2007nq, Abada:2007ux}.\footnote{It is worthwhile to mention that the dim-6 operators $O^{(6)}_{H^6}$ and $O^{(6)}_{D^2H^4}$ from the tree-level matching have not been discussed in Refs.~\cite{Chao:2006ye, Schmidt:2007nq} but in Ref.~\cite{Abada:2007ux}.
+We have compared our results in Eqs. \eqref{eq:4Higgs}-\eqref{eq:O6tree} with those obtained in Ref.~\cite{Abada:2007ux} and found an excellent agreement.} Now we should convert those operators and the corresponding Wilson coefficients into those in the Warsaw basis by applying the Fierz transformation, integration by parts and the EOM of the Higgs doublet at the tree level.
 As a result, the tree-level matching leads to

 where the dim-6 operators $O^{}_H$, $O^{}_{H\square}$, $O_{HD}^{}$, $O_{eH}^{}$, $O_{uH}^{}$, $O_{dH}^{}$ and $O^{}_{\ell\ell}$ are in the Warsaw basis, and their specific forms and the associated Wilson coefficients are respectively given by